 If you are comfortable choosing and buying SRI funds on your own, you can do away with those robo advisor management fees entirely.
 For passive investors who opt for ETFs to keep things simple, that means your fees will be limited to the MERs, since online brokerages including Questrade and Wealthsimple Trade offer free ETF purchases.
 ETF trades at Questrade cost about $5 to $10 per trade, but you can get $50 in free trades when you start investing with Questrade.

 That’s as low-fee as you can get.
 Say, for example, you have $100,000 in SRI ETFs in your online brokerage account, with an average MER of 0.25%.
 That’s $250 for the year, as compared with $400 to $870 annually for the above robo advisor portfolios, or up to $2,500 for an actively managed mutual fund account.
 That’s a savings of up to 90%!

 Another solid choice is Wealthsimple Trade — a mobile-only app that allows clients to buy and sell stocks and ETFs for free.
-Here’s an excellent reason to sign-up: those who open a Wealthsimple Trade account will get a $50 cash bonus + $0 commission trades.
+Here’s an excellent reason to sign-up: those who open a Wealthsimple Trade account will get a $100 cash bonus + $0 commission trades.
 All you have to do is deposit and trade at least $250.
-Sign-up today to take advantage of this exclusive offer.
+Limited time only until April 30th.

 Of course, with an online brokerage account, you aren’t limited to ETFs.
 You can also invest in other assets—including individual stocks, bonds, or precious metals—which have different per trade costs associated with them.
 For more information on fees and other aspects of DIY investing, see our Ultimate Guide to Canadas Discount Brokerages.